Vtr0/gt/YT download batch/guide.md

 * All downloaded MP3 from YouTube Video will be embbed withFull `ID3 Tags`

 ## Choose general settings

+### Bitrate menu
+First, you should choose the bitrate from 64kbps, 128kbps, 192kbps (default), 256kbps, 320kbps

+### Quiet mode
+Choose if the quiet mode, if you choose anything other than `n/N`, the programm will take that as a `Yes`, meaning you will not have to choose too many setting for each download mode.
+The asking for `start-index`, `padding-size`, filename `ordinal` format will be suppressed and take the default setting.

+Except for the `Playlist` download mode, to avoid to automatically download too many videos in a playlist, the program still ask for the `playlist-start` and `playlist-end`
 ### id3 tag
 Choose to add id3 tag to output mp3 files or not
 ### Output filename format